-Most people do not replace their gadgets because the device has stopped working.
+Most people do not replace their gadgets because the device stopped working.
 They replace them because years of small, careless habits quietly wore the device down until it felt too slow, too unreliable, or too broken to bother fixing.

 Why Tech Gadgets Wear Out Faster Than They Should

 Heat is the leading cause of long-term hardware damage.
-When internal temperatures stay consistently high, solder joints weaken, battery cells degrade faster, and chips throttle their own performance to avoid shutdown.
+When internal temperatures stay high, solder joints weaken, battery cells degrade faster, and chips throttle their own performance to avoid shutdown.
 A device that runs hot regularly will feel noticeably slower within two years.

-The practical point here is simple: none of these causes is inevitable.
+None of these causes is inevitable.
 They are the result of habits, and habits can be changed.

 The Hidden Costs of Replacing Devices Too Early